 Board and Staff

-As a 501(c)3 non-profit organization, MTB Missoula is run by a whole lot of volunteers and two staff.
+As a 501(c)3 non-profit organization, MTB Missoula is run by a whole lot of volunteers and three staff.
 We have an all-volunteer Board of Directors that oversees the direction of the organization, and seven volunteer committees that detail and assist with operations.
 Many Board members first get involved through one of those committees.
 Thanks, team!

 If you're interested in learning more, please contact us here.